-9.2.1.3.1 Non-Interval Data Recorder to Interval Data Recorder and Interval Data Recorder
+9.2.1.3.1 Non-Interval Data Recorder to Interval Data Recorder and Interval Data Recorder to Non-Interval Data Recorder

 The TDSP shall install the Non-Interval Data Recorder/Interval Data Recorder (NIDR/IDR) meter in accordance with the procedures specified by the Retail Market Guide and submit the Load Profile ID change to ERCOT using the appropriate TX SET transaction with the effective date of the meter change once the meter/IDR installation is complete.
 Refer to Protocol Section 18.6, Installation and Use of Interval Data Recorder Meters.